sunpy/sunpy/docs/code_ref/coordinates.rst

 with a frame, some examples in `sunpy.coordinates` are ``obstime`` or ``observer`` for observer location.
-Only the frames where this data is meaningful have these attributes, i.e. only the Helioprojective frames have ``observe``.
+Only the frames where this data is meaningful have these attributes, i.e. only the Helioprojective frames have ``observer``.
 However, when you transform into another frame and then back to a projective frame using `SkyCoord` it will remember the attributes previously provided, and repopulate the final frame with them.
 If you were to do transformations using the Frames alone this would not happen.